 This Exclusive Buyer Agency Agreement outlines how we can represent you as the buyer, as well as our duties and responsibilities to you as our client.
 When you’re ready to make an offer, you’ll sign this agreement, which allows us to legally represent you as a buyer.

 Want to know everything there is to know about buying a home in the Triangle?
-Check out our full Buyer’s Packet, which has all the tools, tips, and resources you need—besides a great agent, of course!
+Check out our full Buyer’s Packet, which has all the tools, tips, and resources you need to buy a home in the Greater Raleigh Area—besides a great agent, of course!